sphamba/smear-cursor.nvim/README.md

 - [ ] Better persistence management
 - [ ] Sub-character smear
 - [ ] Color gradient smear
+- [ ] Reduce size with speed
+- [ ] Smear when jumping to commands
+- [ ] Smear when jumping between windows

 ## Fixes

+- [ ] Smear outside buffer (further than the last line)
   - [ ] Transition to a buffer with less lines than the current cursor row
 - [ ] Drawing smear through folded lines
 - [ ] Drawing smear through wrapped lines
 - [ ] Remove smear when exiting insert mode